blackaplysia/rclip/README.md

 ## 2-1.
 Send a message or a file

-* Subcommand `send` (or `s`) sends a message or a file to the server and print a key which you need when you will receive it.
+* Run command without key to send a message or a file to the server, which prints a key which you need when you will receive it.
-* You can give rclip the message by an arguemt, file or stdin.
+* You can give rclip the message by an arguemt, stdin, external command output, and file.

 ```
-$ rclip s -t hello1
+$ rclip -t hello1
 f0ef6a40
 $ echo hello2 | rclip s
 b53dcfa1
+$ rclip --input-from='powershell.exe -command get-clipboard' # paste from Windows clipboard
+e87c6a12
 $ rclip s -f srcfile
 a4d8354c
 $ rclip s -f srcfile -T 6000 # TTL 6000sec